ramu246/RASA/data/nlu.md

 - may i know your name?
 - your good name please?

+## intent:create
+- what you want to create?

 ## intent:create_item
 - how to create item in Teamcenter
 - how to create item